Trump blasts DeSantis in Iowa, says GOP rival 'despises' the state's ethanol

-“I’m proud to be the most pro-farmer president that you’ve ever had,” Trump said at the outset of the event aimed at promoting his administration’s agricultural record and touting his oversight of clawbacks of regulations on farmers.
+Trump declared himself “the most pro-farmer president that you’ve ever had” at the event, which was aimed at promoting his administration’s agricultural record and touting his oversight of clawbacks of regulations on farmers.
 “I fought for Iowa ethanol like no president in history.”

+On a rainy Friday, Trump spoke to more than 1,000 Iowans and Nebraskans packed into the event, with hundreds more in line outside the Mid-America Center arena.

+“Iowa also needs to know that Ron DeSanctus totally despises Iowa ethanol and ethanol generally,” Trump said, intentionally mispronouncing his rival's name as he routinely does.
+“He’s been fighting it for years.
+Don’t forget, as a congressman he was voting against it, and fighting for years to kill every single job."

+He touted his three picks for the Supreme Court, who helped make up the majority that voted to overturn Roe v.
+Wade on abortion last year and to end affirmative action in college admissions last week.
+He urged caution in the way that Republicans talk about life after Roe and cast the decision as an opportunity for bargaining at the state and federal levels.

+“That issue has to be spoken about properly because Republicans, many of them don't speak about it properly,” he said.
+He added: "It’s really a great victory to get something done.
+You now have tremendous power to negotiate something.”

-He planned to stop by a local Dairy Queen afterward to mingle with workers and customers.
+Trump took three audience questions and then headed to a local Dairy Queen, where he planned to mingle with workers and customers.

-The large Republican presidential field has spent a lot of time over the last few months in Iowa, the leadoff GOP caucus state.
-In June, more than a half dozen candidates, including DeSantis, former Vice President Mike Pence, former United Nations Ambassador Nikki Haley and U.S. Sen. Tim Scott of South Carolina, attended Sen. Joni Ernst's annual "Roast and Ride" fundraiser that kicked off a busy summer campaign season.

-Trump campaigned in the Des Moines area last month, meeting with GOP state lawmakers, influential conservative pastors, campaign volunteers and a suburban Republican breakfast club.
-That visit came about a week before he was indicted on federal charges stemming from classified records he kept at his Palm Beach, Florida, home.

-Before Friday, his last large event in Iowa was in March, when he spoke to more than 1,500 people at a theater in Davenport and also went after DeSantis on ethanol.
-He was due to hold an outdoor event in May in Des Moines with about 5,000 attendees expected, but his campaign called it off because of a tornado warning.
-It was raining on Friday as people lined up to see him.

-Although caucus campaigns have become more focused on national party priorities over the past two decades, some candidates have continued to portray support for ethanol — specifically the federal mandate that the nation's fuel supply contain a minimum volume of renewable fuels — as a litmus test in Iowa.
+Although Iowa's caucus campaigns have become more focused on national party priorities over the past two decades, some candidates have continued to portray support for ethanol — specifically the federal requirement that the nation’s fuel supply contain a minimum volume of renewable fuels — as a litmus test in the state.

 Ethanol is a fuel additive blended with gasoline and sold across the country that is usually produced by fermenting corn.
 The ethanol industry consumes about half of Iowa’s corn crop, and the state leads the nation in corn and ethanol production.